 Moses' parting words continues as he reminds the people of their wanderings in the desert.
 This lasted about thirty-eight years and then God had them turn to go towards the promised land.

-'Give the people these orders: "You are about to pass through the territory of your relatives the descendants of Esau, who live in Seir.
-They will be afraid of you, but be very careful.
-Do not provoke them to war, for I will not give you any of their land, not even enough to put your foot on.
-I have given Esau the hill country of Seir as his own.
-You are to pay them in silver for the food you eat and the water you drink."'
+and give this order to the people: "You are to pass through the territory of your kinsmen the descendants of 'Esav who live in Se'ir.
+They will be afraid of you, so be very cautious, and don't get into disputes with them; for I am not going to give you any of their land, no, not even enough for one foot to stand on; inasmuch as I have given Mount Se'ir to 'Esav as his possession.
+Pay them money for the food you eat, and pay them money for the water you drink.

 As Israel headed toward their place in this world, they had to pass through an area that belonged to Esau.
 This land had been given to Esau by God and Israel was reminded of that fact.
 This reminds us, as Christians, that the first step in facing our giants is recognizing the enemy.
 Although Esau had not been the one chosen by God to inherit the promises of Abraham, he had been given an inheritance.
 He had been a man focused on the material things of life and yet God had provided a place for him and his relatives.
 This also reminds us that it is God that sets the boundaries of the nations.
 In our world today, it seems that there are conflicts all around us concerning national boundaries especially in the Middle East.
 Unless and until man accepts the boundaries that God had prescribed, there will continue to be these struggles among men.
 As the Creator of all things (including the land), God has the right to give them to whoever he chooses.

-The Lord your God has blessed you in all the work of your hands.
-He has watched over your journey through this vast wilderness.
-These forty years the Lord your God has been with you, and you have not lacked anything.
+For ADONAI your God has blessed you in everything your hands have produced.
+He knows that you have been traveling through this vast desert; these forty years ADONAI your God has been with you; and you have lacked nothing.'

 Moses reminds the people that, even though they were in the wilderness, God was still in control and that He had watched over them.
 The same thing holds true for those of us who are in Christ.
 We may be in some difficult times and places but God is right there with us through the power of the Holy Spirit.